N3xed/ddns-update-daemon/README.md

 interval = 30
 # The IP address of the internet gateway device the be queried.
 Optional.
 # If not specified, the first discovered internet gateway device will be used.
+# If set to loopback (127.0.0.1), the local IP address will be watched
+# by querying the OS of the current local IP address.
 router_ip = "192.168.1.1"

 # Cloudflare DNS records to update.